rezich/DigiPenAgainstHumanity/README.md

 "CS" will likely only be meaningful to RTIS and BSGD students.
 Cards marked "GD" will technically apply to BSGD and BAGD students, but really more the former than the latter.
 Cards marked "BFA" aren't funny to anyone.

-This game was created by a BSGD student after having survived the first year at DigiPen without failing anything, but only just barely.
-This is the perspective that most of the game comes from, but additional RTIS- or BFA-themed cards would we welcome additions to future versions as well.